 You can create new investigations or add new information to existing ones in three different ways:

 - In the Investigations area, clicking the yellow + icon.
 In this case, you can only create investigations from scratch.

-- In the Hunting area, clicking the Add to investigation button after performing a search.
+- In the Hunting area, click the Add to investigation button after performing a search.
+In this case, elements will be also added to the Evidence Bucket.
 Learn more about this in the Threat Hunting article.

-Remember to click the Save button after performing any modification in an investigation, or save a new one.
+Remember to click the Save button at the top right corner of the area after performing any modification in an investigation, or creating a new one.